 - International Institute for the Unification of Private Law (UNIDROIT)

 Provides access to drafting materials for more than a dozen treaties covering various aspects of private international law.
-Click on the "Instruments" tab on the left side of the homepage to browse for treaties by subject.
+Use the menu on the right side of the page to browse for treaties by subject.
 Once you have selected a treaty, click on the link labeled "Preparatory Work" on the right side of the screen.

 - United Nations Commission on International Trade Law (UNCITRAL)

 Treaties drafted under the auspices of UNCITRAL are grouped by subject matter.
-Once you have selected a treaty, scroll down below the summary and click on the link labeled "Travaux Préparatoires" to access drafts, commentary, and other documents from the treaty negotiations.
+Once you have selected a treaty, scroll down under the heading "Additional Resources" and click on the link labeled "Travaux Préparatoires" to access drafts, commentary, and other documents from the treaty negotiations.

 - United Nations Diplomatic Conferences